whitedark9/medical-notes/src/pages/bloc/paediatry/theory/cvs/heart-failure.md

 # Heart Failure

+> List causes of heart failure in children.
+Discuss management of heart failure caused by rheumatic carditis.
+(UM1)

+## Definition

 > The heart cannot pump sufficient blood to meet the metabolic demands of the body.

 1. Systolic Heart Failure (HFrEF - Heart Failure with Reduced Ejection Fraction)